coezbek/office-automation-excel2word-document-properties/README.md

 Rearrange these fields in your template to suit your needs, then close/save the template file (it automatically saves back into the Excel file).

 8.)
-Assign the `ExportExcel2Word` macro to the Button you created under step 4.
+Assign the `ExportExcel2Word` macro to the button you created under step 4.

 Right click on Button -> `Assign Macro...` -> Select `...ExportExcel2Word` -> `OK`